 Students withdrawing from courses after the date prescribed by the Registrar will receive a grade of WP - withdrawn passing, or WF - withdrawn failing, dependent upon the quality of work completed.
-The grade WP will not enter into the grade point average (GPA).
-The grade of WF will enter the GPA as an F.
+The grade WP does not enter into the grade point average (GPA).
+The grade of WF enters the GPA as an F.

-Graduate students may elect to take an undergraduate course on a pass-fail basis provided permission is obtained, prior to enrollment, from the department chairperson and the Dean of the Graduate College and a letter grade is not required by the Studies Committee for evaluation.
-Courses at the 200 level or above may not be taken on a pass- fail basis for graduate credit.
+Graduate students may elect to take an undergraduate course on a pass-fail basis provided permission is obtained, prior to enrollment, from the Department Chairperson and the Dean of the Graduate College and a letter grade is not required by the Studies Committee for evaluation.
+Courses at the 200 level or above may not be taken on a pass-fail basis for graduate credit.

-Maximum Time Limits for Degree Comple etion
+Maximum Time Limits for Degree Completion

 MASTER'S DEGREE

 Full Time Student 3 Years

 Part Time Student 5 Years

 DOCTORAL DEGREE

 All Students 9 Years

-Individual demontry ante more set deadline a within these time limits.
-It is

 Individual departments may set deadlines within these time limits.
 It is important that students complete their programs within the time limits specified.
 Further educational opportunities or employment responsibilities alone will not justify delay in program completion.

-Program Outline Every graduate student must complete a program outline upon completion of nine credit hours of graduate work for those students pursuing a master's degree and eighteen credit hours of graduate work for those students pursuing a doctoral program regardless of whether such credits have been earned at UVM or elsewhere as long as such credits are intended to be applied, if acceptable, to the degree requirements for a particular student.
-The program outline, completed on a form available from the Graduate College, is an aid to planning, and may be amended during the course of the student's studies as appropriate.
+Program Outline Every graduate student must complete a program outline upon completion of nine credit hours of graduate work for those students pursuing a master's degree and eighteen credit hours of graduate work for those students pursuing a doctoral program, regardless of whether such credits have been earned at UVM or elsewhere, as long as such credits are intended to be applied, if acceptable, to the degree requirements for a particular student.
+The program outline, completed on a form available from the Graduate College, is an aid to planning and may be amended during the course of the student's studies as appropriate.